-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2019
+BYRON CENTER PUBLIC SCHOOLS Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2020

-Net change in fund balances - total governmental funds \$ (18,627,668) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 32,890,006 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets is capitalized and allocated over their estimated useful lives as depreciation expense.
-This is the amount by which net capital outlays exceeded depreciation in the current period: Capital outlays Depreciation expense \$ 20,890,775 (3,277,798) 17,612,977 In the Statement of Activities, only the loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale(s) increase financial resources.
+This is the amount by which capital outlays exceeded depreciation in the current period: Capital outlays Depreciation expense \$ 23,448,993 (3,349,213) 20,099,780 In the Statement of Activities, only the loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale(s) increase financial resources.
 Thus, the change in net position differs from the change in fund balance by the net book value of the assets sold/retired.
-(7.220) Proceeds from the sale of bonds, loans, or capital leases are an other financing source in the governmental funds, but increase long-term liabilities in the Statement of Net Position.
-9 (7,326) (4,741,903) Bond premium is amortized over the life of the new bond issue on the Statement of Activities.
-539,654 Losses on advanced bond refundings are amortized over the life of the new bond issue on the Statement of Activities.
-(154,152) Repayment of long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: Repayment of bonds 7,770,000 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as a expenditure in the funds when it is due and paid, and thus requires the use o current financial resources.
-In the Statement of Activities, however, interest expense is recognized as the interest accrues regardless of when it is paid. f 586,917 In the Statement of Net Position, voluntary severance and accumulated sick leave is measured by the amounts earned during the year.
-In the governmental funds, however, expenditures are measured by the amount of financi resources used (essentially, the amounts actually paid).
-This year the amoun of these benefits used/paid (\$24,010) exceeded the amount earned (\$17,463) nt 6,547 The changes in net pension liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds.
-(3,385,423) The changes in net pension liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds.
-656,850 Total changes in net assets - governmental activities = \$ 256,473
+(5,304) Proceeds from the sale of bonds, or loans, are an other financing source in the governmental funds, but increase long-term liabilities in the Statement of Net Position.
+General obligation bonds State school bond loan (77,410,000) (2,483,636) (79,893,636) Bond premium is amortized over the life of the new bond issue on the Statement of Activities.
+(10,064,870) Losses on advanced bond refundings are amortized over the life of the new bond issue on the Statement of Activities.
+(916,998) Repayment of long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: General obligation bonds State school bond loan 26,535,000 11,835,038 38,370,038 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as an expenditure in the funds when it is due and paid, and thus requires the use of current financial resources.
+In the Statement of Activities, however, interest expense is recognized as the interest accrues regardless of when it is paid.
+(19,404)